MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Activity.md

 **is.dataFormat.big**
 **is.dataFormat.array**
 **means.entityName**
+a string value is the name of a CDM entity.

 **is.requiredAtLevel**
 The requirement level for setting values into this attribute in CDS for Applications or for including this attribute in entities created in CDS for Analytics  <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>level</td><td>"systemrequired"</td><td>string</td><td>values can be: 'systemrequired', 'required', 'recommended', 'none'</td></tr></table>